Q: What is it? A: An Italian embassy in Soho with fantastic pasta, a Bib Gourmand-award and an outstanding waiter.

 And finally: Half-sized courses.

 It’s so easy that it’s almost shameful that it hasn’t been adopted as the general rule: Bocca di Lupo serves half-sized portions of everything on the menu.
 Even if you’re not starving, you can still join your friend or colleague for a great meal.
 Even if you’re almost broke, you can still have a great meal without smashing your piggy bank to pieces.
 It’s very smart and very untraditional.
-Jacob Kenedy should receive some kind of award for this invention and sure enough, this establishment now holds a Bib Gourmand-award, which is Guide Michelin’s special category for restaurants that serve fine food with a sensible price tag.
+I once wrote that Jacob Kenedy should receive some kind of award for this invention and sure enough, this establishment now holds a Bib Gourmand-award, which is Guide Michelin’s special category for restaurants that serve fine food with a sensible price tag.